matey-jack/us-de-extended-layout/windows-klc/ReadMe.md

  - '" become live characters and the corresponding dead accents move to AltGr layers
  - add a live ` and ~ in some convenient place on AltGr layer
  - OEM_PLUS keycode mapped to '" to be on base layer and that's the only key with no significant keycode assigned already.

-In "fallback mode" keys will be available as follows:
- - ;: and <> simply swap layers
- - ()? directly in their US position Shift+90/
- - = in our alternate mapping AltGr+M, and + on same with additional Shift.
- - \ needs an alternate mapping defined in Firmware
- - '" will need additional 'space' to be pressed in US int'l layout, but will just work in US ANSI layout.

-Note that for alternate mappings to work in both modified and standard layouts, the characters += \| need to stay on their original keys in addition to being mapped onto new Shift-layer positions.
-For characters that swap with other mapped characters, we don't need to do that.